jphong125/stellaapic/Writerside/topics/Jackpot-win.md

 ## API URL

-Requested jackpot win API URL will be notified individually, for security reasons.
+Requested "Jackpot win" API URL will be notified individually, for security reasons.

 ### Parameters